Adron/AWS-Toolkit-Samples/README.md

 Solution Folder Structure Break Down
 ------------------------------------

 This list does not include a description for every file and folder, but instead just for specific key files and folders.
+This initial description is for the solution and projects located in the "AWS Toolkit Completed Example" Folder.

 * Solution Items
   * .gitignore - the file has all the files and folders to ignore for git.